 have been heretofore finally convicted of the crimes of murder. rape. arson

-or robbery. by any military or civil tribunal organized under the uuthority
+or robbery. by any military or civil tribunal organized under the authority

-of Spain. or of the United States of America. but special application may
+of Spain. or of the United States of America. but special appli 'ation may

 he made to the proper authority for pardon by any person belonging to the

-exempted classes and such clemency as is consistent with humanity and
+exempted classes and such clemenc; as is consrstent with humanity and

 justice will he liberally extended: and